-Facilities for the core processing included an enclosed logging shed and a covered cutting and storage area that was fenced in.
+Facilities for the core processing included an enclosed core logging shed and a covered cutting and storage area that was fenced in.
 Both of these facilities were considered to be limited access areas and kept secured when work was not in progress.

 The diamond drill core was boxed and stacked at the rig by the drill crews.
-Core was then picked up daily by members of the core handling crew and transported directly into the logging shed.
+Core was then picked up daily by members of the core handling crew and transported directly to the core logging shed.
 Processing of the core included photographing, geotechnical and geologic logging, and marking the core for sampling.
 The nominal sample interval was one meter.
-When this process was completed, the core was moved into the core cutting/storage area where it was laid out for sampling.
+When this process was completed, the core was moved into the core cutting/storage area where it was laid out for cutting and sampling.
 The core was logged using the following procedures:

-- · One-meter depth intervals were marked out on the core by a member of the geologic staff; - Core orientation (bottom of core) was marked with a solid line when at least three orientation marks aligned and used for structural measurements.
-When orientation marks were insufficient an estimation orientation was indicated by a dashed line; - Geologic logging was then done by a member of the geologic staff.
+- One-meter depth intervals were marked out on the core by a member of the geologic staff; - Core orientation (bottom of core) was marked with a solid line when at least three orientation marks aligned and used for structural measurements.
+When orientation marks were insufficient an estimated orientation was indicated by a dashed line; - Geologic logging was then done by a member of the geologic staff.
 Assay intervals were selected at that time and a cut line marked on the core.
-The standard sample interval was one-m, with a minimum of 0.4 meters and a maximum of 1.4 meters; - Blind sample numbers were then assigned based on pre-labeled sample bags.
-Sample intervals were then indicated in the core tray at the appropriate locations;
+The standard sample interval was one meter, with a minimum of 0.4 meters and a maximum of 1.4 meters; - Blind sample numbers were then assigned based on pre-labeled sample bags.
+Sample intervals were then indicated in the core tray at the appropriate locations; and - Each core tray was photographed and restacked on pallets pending sample cutting and stored on site indefinitely.